-In the coastal strip of East Bali, there is a fishing village named Amed.
-The inhabitants live from fishing, salt-making and tourism.
+In East Bali, there is a fishing village named Amed.
+Fishing, salt-making, and tourism are the main sources of income for the residents.
 It is a long stretch of coast incorporating the seven villages of Amed, Jemeluk, Bunutan, Lipah, Selang, Banyuning and Aas.
 Salt production is still an important industry in this area.
-Little boxes of gourmet Bali salt crystals you see in delicatessens and specialty food stores all over the world may have started their long journey from this area.
-You will see large open drying pans crusted with salt crystals as long as you drive on the main coast road through the villages.
+These tiny boxes of gourmet Bali salt crystals you see in delicatessens and specialty food stores all over the world may have stars.

-Amed is located on the north-eastern tip of Bali, 2 hours and little more drive from Ngurah Rai International Airport.
+Amed is located on the northeastern tip of Bali, 2 hours drive from Ngurah Rai International Airport.
 Public transportation in Amed is rare.
 The easiest way to reach Amed is to rent your transport and the driver.
 It is possible to negotiate lower prices if the vendor has other passengers, which means the vehicle can be shared.
-Amed port was built for the tourists through the sea route from Lombok, Gili Trawangan, Gili Meno and Gili Air that usually arrives twice a day.